Monochrome 1.3" 128x64 OLED graphic display - STEMMA QT / Qwiic

 - As of Nov 20, 2019 we've done a re-design to make the display more plug and play.There is now an auto-reset circuit so that it will reset the display on power up.
 We've also changed the default protocol to be I2C instead of SPI.
-To convert to SPI mode you will need to cut two jumpers.
+To convert to SPI mode you will need to cut two jumpers (there's a typo on the PCB).
 We have also added two STEMMA QT / Qwiic connectors for plug and play usage!
 The board size, mounting holes and layout has changed slightly to accomodate these changes.

 Breakout Board Dimensions: